Ditch EU for change, Corbyn supporters stick to Brexit script

 Barker’s words on the eve of the party’s annual conference in the northern port city of Liverpool echoed long after the meeting began, when Labour tried to keep both sides of its Brexit divide onside by keeping a possible second referendum on the table.

-“Labour needs to be a party of popular mobilization and radical change.
-We need to be very wary of being labeled as a middle-class pro-Remain or pro-EU party,” Barker shouted at hundreds of Labour supporters amassed on Liverpool’s pier head on Saturday evening to see Corbyn take the stage.
+“Labour needs to be a party of popular mobilisation and radical change.
+We need to be very wary of being labelled as a middle-class pro-Remain or pro-EU party,” Barker shouted at hundreds of Labour supporters amassed on Liverpool’s pier head on Saturday evening to see Corbyn take the stage.

 It is an argument Labour’s leadership feels keenly, and one that almost certainly chimes with Corbyn, a veteran eurosceptic who in 1975 voted “No” to Britain’s membership of the then-European Community.

-Corbyn has long been more interested in ending austerity in Britain and launching an economic program to reverse cuts he says have hurt the poor for the benefit of the “super rich”.
+Corbyn has long been more interested in ending austerity in Britain and launching an economic programme to reverse cuts he says have hurt the poor for the benefit of the “super rich”.

-Those goals are some of the ones that define Corbyn’s program, forcing Brexit down his list of priorities.
+Those goals are some of the ones that define Corbyn’s programme, forcing Brexit down his list of priorities.

 But Labour, like the governing Conservatives, cannot escape the debate over Brexit, especially after Prime Minister Theresa May’s plan to leave the EU was largely rejected by the bloc last week, making the outcome of the talks more uncertain than ever.